How to Store MSCLKID in Google Analytics 4

 7. Fill in the “Description” field as you wish.

-Now you have created a custom definition for Google Analytics 4 and you are ready to continue with the next step.
+Now, you have created a custom definition for Google Analytics 4 and are ready to continue with the next step.
 The next step will be to separate the MSCLKID parameter from the ad URLs and send it to Google Analytics 4.
-You will need to use Google Tag Manager (GTM) for this process.
+You must use Google Tag Manager (GTM) for this process.

-When your visitors click on a Microsoft Ads ad, an “msclkid” parameter is automatically added to the end of your site address they’re visiting.
-Unfortunately, Google Analytics 4 cannot automatically store this parameter.
-It is necessary to separate this parameter from the URL and send it to Google Analytics 4 for storage with the help of GTM.
+When your visitors click on a Microsoft Ads campaign, a “MSCLKID ” parameter is automatically added to the end of the site address they’re visiting.
+Unfortunately, Google Analytics 4 can’t automatically store this parameter.
+It’s necessary to separate this parameter from the URL and send it to Google Analytics 4 for storage with the help of GTM.
 The first thing to do for this is to separate this parameter from the URL and store it in a variable on GTM.
 You can follow the steps below to perform this operation.

 1. Log in to Google Tag Manager with the account you use your Google Analytics with.